-- Identity check;

-- DBS clearance;

-- Prohibition from teaching checks (where required);

-- Barred List check;

-- Section 128 checks (as required leadership and management);

-- Reference check (two references required);

-- Professional qualifications check;

-- Right to work in the UK check;

-- Further checks for those who have lived outside the UK;

-- Disqualification Under the Childcare Act 2006 checks (as required); and

-- Verification of the candidate's mental and physical fitness may also be sought.
+- Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required including for governors and volunteers); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought.

-10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record.
+10.2 A record of all checks completed for members of staff, volunteers and governors will be recorded on the Single Central Record.